Submissions

 Please download the current template and example files for the CTE Workshop Proceedings and see the guidelines therein for detailed instructions.

 NB: A few regions in the world have a disputed legal status.
 We welcome submissions also from such regions but their affiliation should then by default use the United Nations standard reference for the region.
 In some cases, an ambiguous reference, e.g. just the region name, may be used in the article.
-Editorial Board adopts a conservative (i.e. like United Nations) position about the legal status.
+ETQ adopts a conservative (i.e. like United Nations) position about the legal status.
 ACNS remains neutral with regard to any jurisdictional claims.

 Privacy Statement